SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 ---

 To process data from LWM2M devices, {{< product-c8y-iot >}} uses device protocols.
 Device protocols are accessible through the **Devices Types** menu in the Device management application.
-For details on the general usage, see [Device management > Managing device types](/users-guide/device-management/#managing-device-types) in the *User guide*.
+For details on the general usage, see [Device management application > Managing device types](/device-management-application/managing-device-types).

 ### Creating LWM2M device protocols